AashitV/GNS3-LabSimulation-1/README.md

 # GNS3 Network Simulation Project (Part B)

-## Group Project – Multi-Site Enterprise Network
+## Project : Multi-Site Enterprise Network
 This project simulates a realistic enterprise network consisting of multiple geographic locations (HQ, Branch, and DMZ), a central firewall, intrusion detection, and honeypots.
 All routing, switching, and security appliances are emulated using **GNS3**, **Cisco Routers**, **Wireshark**, **FortiGate FIrewall**, **Snort IDS**, **Ubuntu Honeypot**, and **VPCS**.

 ---